-Major Gary Weaver, USMC (Ret), is a public relations professional, writer and event planner who advocates on behalf of veterans and wounded warriors.
-He joined the Marine Corps in 1965, was commissioned a second lieutenant in 1967, and later served in the Republic of Vietnam (1969-1970) with the Provisional Marine Aircraft Group 39 in Quang Tri Province as an air traffic control officer.
+Major Gary Weaver, USMC (Ret), is a public relations professional, writer and event planner committed to building better lives for our disabled veterans and their families.
+A native of Pensacola, Florida, he joined the Marine Corps in 1965.
+Gary was a corporal (E-4) when selected for the Enlisted Commissioning Program in 1967, and later served as an air traffic control officer in the Republic of Vietnam (1969-1970) with Marine Aircraft Group 13, 1st Marine Aircraft Wing in Quang Tri Province.
+He earned a Bachelor’s Degree in Political Science from the University of Florida (1971-73) through the Marine Corps’ College Degree Program.

-Following his retirement from the Marine Corps in 1986, Gary worked as an investment broker until a fateful encounter with a disabled veteran lead to a career of service with the Disabled American Veterans (DAV).
-He was eventually appointed the DAV’s National Communications Director and served in that role for fourteen years until his retirement in 2011.
+After his retirement in 1986, Gary worked as an investment broker until a fateful encounter in 1991 with a disabled veteran led to a career of service with the Disabled American Veterans (DAV).
+He was appointed DAV’s National Director of Communications in 1997 and served in that role fourteen years until his retirement

-“In a world that has become increasingly more perilous and unpredictable, honoring and supporting those who sacrifice to protect our cherished freedoms, has never been more important.
-As a disabled veteran, I am honored to stand with the Gary Sinise Foundation to help fulfill its obligation… to serve our active-duty military, veterans who bear the scars of war, first responders and their families… as they have served our nation.”
+“In a world that has become increasingly more perilous and unpredictable, honoring and supporting those who sacrifice to protect our cherished freedom, has never been more important.
+As a Vietnam War veteran, I am honored to stand with the Gary Sinise Foundation to help fulfill its mission to serve our active-duty military, veterans who bear the scars of war, first responders and their families as they have served our nation.”

 — Gary weaver